alice-ruv/board-games/README.md

    If there is no other user waiting for current game type: A new game created in database.
    Otherwise, we change the game status to 'READY_TO_START' in the database.

+&nbsp;&nbsp;

-5. [ClientGameManager](BoardGames/BoardGamesClient/src/main/java/client/ClientGameManager.java) gets gameId as a JoinGameResponse and creates JMSConsumer, subscribed to topic_{gameId}_{userId}.
+4. [ClientGameManager](BoardGames/BoardGamesClient/src/main/java/client/ClientGameManager.java) gets gameId as a JoinGameResponse and creates JMSConsumer, subscribed to topic_{gameId}_{userId}.

       ```java
       String topicName = "topic" + this.gameId + "_" + userId;
       Topic topic = this.context.createTopic(topicName);
       this.gameConsumer = context.createConsumer(topic);
       ```
+&nbsp;&nbsp;

-6. [ClientGameManager](BoardGames/BoardGamesClient/src/main/java/client/ClientGameManager.java) sends PlayerReadyRequest including userId and gameId as a REST API request.
+5. [ClientGameManager](BoardGames/BoardGamesClient/src/main/java/client/ClientGameManager.java) sends PlayerReadyRequest including userId and gameId as a REST API request.
+   &nbsp;&nbsp;

-   The REST API function playerReady (PlayerReadyRequest), updates user's subscription to topic including userId and gameId in DB.<b>
+   The REST API function playerReady (PlayerReadyRequest), updates user's subscription to topic including userId and gameId in DB.
+   &nbsp;&nbsp;

    By updating this subscription in the database, we allow user to play multiple games simultaneously, so he can create a new topic with different gameId for every game.

+&nbsp;&nbsp;

-7. When two different users created a consumer subscribed to a topic with the same gameId, JMSProducer created in the server.
+7. When two different users created a consumer subscribed to a topic with the same gameId, JMSProducer created server.
+  &nbsp;&nbsp;

    Now the server can interact with the client by sending messages:

      ```java
         String topicName = "topic" + gameId + "_" + userId;
         Topic topic = this.context.createTopic(topicName);